sockeqwe/Instantiator/README.md

 `Boolean`  | ✅️ | randomly returns true or false
 `Byte` | ✅️ | randomly creates one byte and returns it

 ## Configuration

 You can configure Instantiator by passing a `InstantiatorConfig` instance as parameter to `instance(config : InstantiatorConfig)` or `instantiateSealedSubclasses(config : InstantiatorConfig)`.

 Some settings that you can set:

 - `InstantiatorConfig.useDefaultArguments`: Set it to `true` if you want that the default arguments of constructor parameters are used if provided.
-  For example, given `data class MyClass(val id : Int, val name : String = "Barbra")`, if `config.useDefaultArguments = true`
-  then the parameter`name` of any instance will be `name="Barbra"` and only `id` which has no default argument set will be filled with random value.
+For example, given `data class MyClass(val id : Int, val name : String = "Barbra")`, if `config.useDefaultArguments = true` then the parameter`name` of any instance will be `name="Barbra"` and only `id` which has no default argument set will be filled with random value.
 Default value of the default config is that `InstantiatorConfig.useDefaultArguments = true`.
 - `InstantiatorConfig.useNull`: Set it to `true` if for constructor parameters that can be `null`, `null` is actually the value. for example, given `data class MyClass(val id : Int?)`, if `config.useNull = true` then instance will look like `MyClass( id = null)`.
 If `config.useNull = false` then nullable parameters will have non null values i.e. `MyClass ( id = 123)`.
 Default value of default config is `InstantiatorConfig.useNull = true`

+`InstantiatorConfig` is immutable.
+You can add an `InstanceFactory` with the `val newConfig : InstantiatorConfig = instantiatorConfig.add(myCustomFactoy)`